Non-stop flights to Seoul (ICN)

 Flights from Italy to Seoul

-In Italy, there are 2 airports that have direct flights to Seoul.
+There are 3 airports in Italy that have non-stop flights to Seoul.

 From Milan (Malpensa), direct flights are offered by Korean Air (SkyTeam).